Vertex Representation of Hyperbolic Tensor Networks

 The inset on the left in Fig.~\ref{MpEp} depicts the entanglement entropy ${\cal E}_p$ versus $T$ and $p$.
 We can clearly distinguish the $(p,4)$ lattices by the entanglement entropy because ${\cal E}_p$ decreases as $p$ grows, and its sharp (non-diverging) maximum refers to $T_{\rm pt}^{(p,4)}$.
 Surprisingly, the entanglement entropy remains sensitive to distinguish the lattice geometries with $p>20$.
 On the other hand, the magnetization and all other normalized thermodynamic quantities exhibit quantitatively indistinguishable bulk properties from $p\gtrsim20$.

 Therefore, we show Fig.~\ref{Ep} to display the entanglement entropy in the semi-logarithmic scale to emphasize the differences among the various $(p,4)$ lattices.
 The decreasing peaks of ${\cal E}_p$ completely coincide with the transition temperatures in ${\cal M}_p$.
-In both cases, ${\cal M}_p$ and ${\cal E}_p$ Equally rapid approach the exact value $T_{\rm pt}^{(\infty,4)} = 2/\ln(2)$ on the Bethe lattice.
+In both cases, ${\cal M}_p$ and ${\cal E}_p$ approach the exact value $T_{\rm pt}^{(\infty,4)} = 2/\ln(2)$ equally rapidly on the Bethe lattice.

 It is numerically more convenient to analyze $(20,4)$ than $(50,4)$ if treating the Bethe lattice $(\infty,4)$.
 Therefore, we plot Fig.~\ref{M20} with the squared magnetization ${\cal M}^2_{20}$ in the vicinity of phase-transition temperature $T_{\rm pt}^{(20,4)}$.
 The inset shows a highly detailed linear behavior of ${\cal M}^2_{20}$ versus shifted temperature $T_{\rm pt}^{(\infty,4)} - T$ and obtained the phase-transition temperature $T_{\rm pt}^{(20,4)} = T_{\rm pt}^{(\infty,4)} - 5\times 10^{-9} = 2.885390077$ for $m=2$ only.
 The exact Bethe lattice transition temperature~\cite{Baxter} occurs at $T_{\rm pt}^{(\infty,4)}=2/\ln(2)=2.885390082$.